Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 • Do use enough floss

-• Bacteria live about 3 millimeters below the gum line, which is how far down the floss should go when used correctly
+• Bacteria live about three millimeters below the gum line, which is how far down the floss should go when used correctly

-• Do use a gentle rubbing motion to floss every day
+• Do use a gentle up and down rubbing motion to floss every day

 • It takes about 24 hours for bacteria to build up on your teeth again after flossing